 The Transportation, Storage and Disposal Group recommends the following for the Operational Requirements for Licensed Marijuana Distributors:

-1. To transport marijuana and marijuana products, a marijuana establishment must have marijuana distributor’s license with the exception of delivery of marijuana and marijuana products by a licensed marijuana retail store to a consumer.
-Delivery requirements by a licensed marijuana retail store to a consumer will be covered in another .
+1. To transport marijuana and marijuana products, a marijuana establishment, including vertically integrated licensed marijuana establishments, must have a marijuana distributor’s license with the exception of delivery of marijuana and marijuana products by a licensed marijuana retail store to a consumer, transport of marijuana and marijuana products for testing by a licensed marijuana testing facility, or transport of medical marijuana.
+Delivery requirements by a licensed marijuana retail store to a consumer will be covered in another recommendation.

-2. There is no limit on the amount or weight of marijuana and marijuana product that is being transported.
+2. There is no limit on the amount or weight of marijuana and marijuana product that is being transported by a licensed marijuana distributor.

-3. istributors may enter into service agreements/contracts with licensed marijuana establishments for the transport of marijuana and marijuana products which may include such requirements as insurance coverage, including third party and employee theft, and climate control.
+3. Licensed marijuana distributors may enter into service agreements/contracts with licensed marijuana establishments for the transport of marijuana and marijuana products which may include such requirements as insurance coverage, including third party and employee theft, and climate control.

-4. istributors can transport marijuana and marijuana product from multiple marijuana establishments but cannot transport marijuana with any other product.
+4. Licensed marijuana distributors can transport marijuana and marijuana product from multiple marijuana establishments but cannot transport marijuana with any other product.

-5. Only an employee of the distributor with a valid agent card can transport marijuana and marijuana product and occupy the transporting vehicle.
+5. Only an employee of the licensed marijuana distributor with a valid agent card issued by the Department of Taxation can transport marijuana and marijuana product and occupy the transporting vehicle.
 The driver and occupant transporting marijuana and marijuana products must carry their valid agent card when transporting or have direct access to a digital copy.

-6. All drivers and occupants transporting marijuana and marijuana products must be 21 years or older.
+6. All drivers and occupants transporting marijuana and marijuana products for a licensed marijuana distributor must be 21 years or older.

-7. All drivers must have a valid driver’s license and carry in the vehicle valid driver’s insurance at the limits required by the State of Nevada.
+7. All drivers of a licensed marijuana distributor must have a valid driver’s license and carry in the vehicle valid driver’s insurance at the limits required by the State of Nevada.
 All drivers must be bonded in an amount sufficient to cover any claim that could be brought.

+8. Any vehicle assigned for the purposes of transporting marijuana and marijuana products shall be considered an extension of the licensed premises.
+The Department will issue an identification card for each vehicle included on the distributor application and this card is to be kept in the vehicle at all times.
+Transport vehicles are subject to inspection by the Department.
+If a licensed marijuana distributor wants to use a vehicle not listed on the marijuana distributor’s application, it must notify the Department and provide any information about the vehicle that is requested by the Department so that the Department can provide a vehicle identification card for that vehicle.

-9. ny vehicle to transport as long as the marijuana is in a lockbox or locked cargo area.
+9. A licensed marijuana distributor can us any vehicle to transport as long as the marijuana is in a lockbox or locked cargo area.
 Live plants can be transported in a fully enclosed, windowless locked trailer or secured area inside body/compartment of a locked van or truck not within view from the outside.
-If the value of the marijuana and marijuana products being transported is in excess of $10,000, the transporting vehicle must be equipped with a car alarm with sound or have two agent involved in the transportation.
+If the value of the marijuana and marijuana products being transported is in excess of $10,000, the transporting vehicle must be equipped with a car alarm with sound or have two marijuana establishment employees with agent cards involved in the transportation unless the licensed marijuana distributor is vertically integrated and will be transporting the product between its own establishments.

-.
-Transporting vehicle cannot have any advertising or markings related to marijuana.
+10. Transporting vehicle cannot have any advertising or markings related to marijuana.

-.
-All marijuana and marijuana product must be transported in sealed packages and containers and remain unopened during transport.
-All marijuana and marijuana product must be tagged with a unique identified tag as required by the Department and remain tagged during transport.
+11. All marijuana and marijuana product when transported by vehicle must be transported in sealed packages and containers and remain unopened during transport.
+All marijuana and marijuana product must be tagged with a unique identified tag as required by the Department and remain tagged during transport whether or not that transportation is by vehicle.